 With sudden, chilling realization, Amuro partially turned and again looked back on that table's indent.

-"As I said, back down."
-Sayla stated, her voice now sounding firm and hollow, as if it had taken on an echo, while certain fury began to build behind her eyes.
+"Back down."
+Sayla repeated, her voice now sounding firm and hollow, as if it had taken on an echo, while certain fury began to build behind her eyes.
 "Now."

 As those words spoke out, Amuro felt what could only be described as a wave of pure will wash over him, Hayato and everyone else in the room, though again he was the only one who could identify it.
 No sooner than this occurred, the Ensign's eyes widened while his initial wrath was soon replaced with fear and caution, as if suddenly realizing he were trying to take on something bigger and far more powerful than himself.
 It was only then that he stopped his attempted attack, while Sayla unclenched her hand and allowed her fellow pilot to withdraw his fist.
 As well, one was also quick to note how Hayato was now breathing heavily, as well as suddenly incapable of looking Sayla in the eye.